arung-northwestern/pyIsoP/docs/getting_started.rst

 Dependencies
 ------------------
-To use all the functionality of PyIsoP the following python packages are required, which are installed automatically via inclusion in the setup.py.
+To use all the functionality of PyIsoP the following python packages are required, which if not present are also installed automatically using pip_.

 * Python_ 3.6 or newer
 * Numpy_ 1.13.3 or newer